Eggs as food: Cooking

 Soft-boiled quail eggs with potato galettes.
 The yolk of the eggs have not yet fully solidified.

 Eggs contain multiple proteins that gel at different temperatures within the yolk and the white, and the temperature determines the gelling time.
 Egg yolk becomes a gel, or solidifies, between 61 and 70 C. Egg white gels at different temperatures: 60 to 73 C. The white contains exterior albumen which sets at the highest temperature.
 In practice, in many cooking processes the white gels first because it is exposed to higher temperatures for longer.

-Salmonella is killed instantly at 160 F, but also is killed from 54.5 C, if held at that temperature for sufficiently long time periods.
+Salmonella is killed instantly at 160 F, but is also killed from 54.5 C, if held at that temperature for a sufficiently long time.
 To avoid the issue of salmonella, eggs may be pasteurized in-shell at 57 C for an hour and 15 minutes.
 Although the white then is slightly milkier, the eggs may be used in normal ways.
 Whipping for meringue takes significantly longer, but the final volume is virtually the same.

 If a boiled egg is overcooked, a greenish ring sometimes appears around the egg yolk due to changes to the iron and sulfur compounds in the egg.
 It also may occur with an abundance of iron in the cooking water.
 Overcooking harms the quality of the protein.
 Chilling an overcooked egg for a few minutes in cold water until it is completely cooled may prevent the greenish ring from forming on the surface of the yolk.

 Peeling a cooked egg is easiest when the egg was put into boiling water as opposed to slowly heating the egg from a start in cold water.

 In February 2025, scientists published research confirming that periodic cooking of an egg is the best way to preserve the distinct textures of each part of an egg as well as its nutritional value.
-The method requires alternating between boiling and lukewarm water: two minutes in 100 C water, two minutes at 30 C, repeated eight times.
+The method requires alternating between boiling and tepid water: two minutes in 100 C water, two minutes at 30 C, repeated eight times.